Appendix I - Part 2

 John and Ann's son William John Jones married Ann Maud Mary after 1911.
 William John Jones of Conygree Farm died on 1 March 1923 aged 48 and was buried at St Helens, Alverston on 23 March 1923.
 Probate was granted to his widow, Ann Maud Mary Jones.

-- Elizabeth H Jones.
+- Elizabeth Hannah Jones.
 Born 24 December 1914.
+Baptised 5 February 1915 in Alverston.
 Elizabeth married Alex H Barford in 1944 in Thornbury.
+In 1948 through to at least 1959 they were living at Meadow View, Thornbury.

 - Elizabeth Wetmore Young nee Jones